Better Call Saul (Breaking Bad)

 "Better Call Saul" is the eighth episode of the second season of the American television drama series Breaking Bad.
 It was written by Peter Gould and directed by Terry McDonough.
+The episode aired on AMC on April 26, 2009.

 This episode marks Bob Odenkirk's first appearance as the fast-talking criminal lawyer Saul Goodman in the series.
 He was promoted to series regular in Season 3 and stayed with the series until the penultimate episode, later reprising the role in the prequel series Better Call Saul.

 Plot

-After Brandon "Badger" Mayhew is arrested in a sting operation by the Albuquerque Police, Walter White and Jesse Pinkman look into hiring a shady, flamboyant lawyer named Saul Goodman.
-Saul has already offered to be Badger's legal counsel and has found that the DEA is hoping that Badger will lead them to "Heisenberg."
-Walt poses as Badger's uncle and goes to Saul's office, where he learns that Saul will advise Badger to flip to avoid prison.
+After Badger is arrested in a sting operation by the Albuquerque Police, Walter White and Jesse Pinkman look into hiring a shady, flamboyant lawyer named Saul Goodman.
+Saul has already offered to be Badger's legal counsel.
+Walt poses as Badger's uncle and goes to Saul's office.
 Walt offers Saul a bribe to keep Badger from confessing, but Saul refuses.

 Walt and Jesse resort to kidnapping Saul, threatening to kill him if he does not keep Badger from informing on them.
 Initially, Saul pleads for mercy, believing they were sent by a man named "Lalo".
 He blames this apparent slight towards Lalo on a man named "Ignacio", and referring to himself as an "amigo del cartel".
-However, after composing himself, Saul sees through their scare tactics and instead asks for payment so he can legally represent them, and keep their talks confidential.
+However, upon realizing that they are not cartel enforcers but are instead associates of Badger, Saul asks for payment so he can legally represent them and keep their talks confidential.
 Saul tells the duo about a man, Jimmy "In-'N-Out" Kilkelly, who makes a living being paid by other criminals to go to jail, and offers to have him stand in for Heisenberg.
 The DEA busts Kilkelly when Badger gives them a fake deal, but Hank Schrader is not completely convinced.
 Later, Saul visits Walt at his school, telling him that he is too easy to find.
 Saul offers to be Walt's full-time legal counsel and adviser in covering his tracks.

 Skyler White goes to work on a Saturday, and Walt notices that she is dressing especially well for her job with Ted.
 Seeing that Hank has holed himself in his house, Walt gives him a motivational speech, talking about how he has not had any fear in his life since he was diagnosed with terminal lung cancer.
 This helps Hank leave the house, but he still has panic attacks.
 Meanwhile, Jesse has slept with Jane Margolis and learns she is in recovery from addiction.
 Later, after Jesse orders a mattress for his apartment, he and Jane have sex once again.